-It is to be remarked that this act was formed when solid learning was a crime, and Geometry condemned for conjuration; wherefore the ignorance of these times are so apparent, that tradition informs us that the parliamentmen were influenced by the illiterate clergy, who understood neither the secrets of the Craft, nor true Architectuse; but apprehending that they had an indefeasible right to the secrets of the people by auricular confession, were strongly disgusted that the Masons should preserve their grand benefits and valuable priviledges from them; whereupon they represented them as dangerous to the state, and artfully perswaded the members of both houses to make an act which might reflect dishonour even upon the whole Fraternity.
-But the opinion of the great judge Coke § clears all our doubts in regard to the statutes against Masons.
+It is to be remarked that this act was formed wheo solid learning was a crine, and Geometry condemned for conjuration; wherefore the ignorance of these times are so apparent, that tradition informs us that the parliament men were influenced by the illiterate clergy, who understood neither the secrets of the Craft, nor true Architecture; but apprehending that they had an indefensible right to the secrets of the people by aurioular confession, were strongly disgusted that the Masons should preserve their Grand henefits and valuable priviledges from them; whereupon they represented them as dangerous to the state, and artfully perswaded the members of both houses to make an act which might reflect dishonour even upon the whole Fraternity.
+But the opinion of the great judge Coke § clears all our doubts in regard to the statute against Masons.

-[§] Vide Co. inst part 3. fol 99.
+[§] Vide Co, inst part 3, fol.
+99.

-received an annual stipend from the crown as also an acknowledgment from every new Brother in the kingdom at entrance, who had power not only to regulate whatever might happen amiss in the brotherhood, but also to hear and finally determine all controversies between Mason and Lord, to punish the Mason if he deserved it, and to oblige both to equitable terms; and this privilege remained until the unfortunate civil wars, yet the great care the Scots took to preserve true Masonry proved afterwards very advantageous to England.
+promotion of the Craft and Brotherhood, and so great a deference was paid to that noble order, that the Grand Master and Warden received an annual stipend from the crown as also an acknowledgment from every new Brother in the kingdom at entrance, who had power not only to regulate whatever might happen amiss in the brotherhood, but also to hear and finally determine all controversies between Mason and Lord, to punish the Mason if he deserved it, and to oblige both to equitable terms; and this priviledge remained until the unfortunate civil wars, yet the great care the Scots took to preserve true Masonry proved afterwards very advantageous to England.

-The learned and magnanimous Queen Elizabeth beginning her reign in troublesome times, was diffident of her subjects holding private assemblies, she therefore attempted to dissolve the annual communication of Free-Masonry as dangerous to her government and being a woman could not be introduced into the fraternity; but she thought it necessary to commission some noble persons to pay a visit to the Lodge at York, where being admitted, they threw aside their arms and returned the Queen a most honorable account of the antient fraternity, whereby her political fears and doubts were removed, and she let them alone as a people much respected by the noble and wise of all political nations.
+The learned and magnanimous Queen Elizabeth beginning her reign in trouble-some times, was diffident of her subjects holding private assemblies, she therefore attempted to dissolve the annual communication of Free-Masonry, as dangerous to her government and being a woman, could not be introduced into the fraternity; but she thought it necessary to commission some noble persons to pay a visit to the Lodge at York, where being admitted, they threw aside their arms and returned the Queen a most honourable account of the antient fraternity, whereby her political fears and doubts were removed, and she let them alone as a people much respected by the noble and wise of all political nations.

-Upon her demise king James the VI. of Scotland succeeding to the crown of England, (who was a Mason King) revived the English Lodges, and as he was the first king of Great Britain, he was also the first prince in the world that recovered Roman Architecture from the ruins of Gothic ignorance.
-For after many illiterate ages, when learning again its drooping head uplifted, and the science of Geometry recovered its ground, the polite nations then began to discover the confusion and impropriety of the Gothick Buildings, and in the 15 and 16 centuries the Augustan stile was raised from its rubbish in Italy, by many bright Architects, but more particularly by the Great Patladio, who tho' not imitated there, was justly rival'd in

-England by our Great Master Mason Inigo Jones.
+Upon her demise king James the VI. of Scotland succeeding to the crown of England, (who was a Mason King) revived the English Lodges, and as he was the first king of Great Britain, he was also the first prince in the world that recovered the Roman Architecture from the ruins of Golhick ignorance.
+For after many illiterate ages, when learning again its drooping head uplifted, and the science of Geometry recovered its ground, the polite nations then began to discover the confusion and impropriety of the Golhick Buildings, and in the 15 and 16 centuries the Augustan stile was raised from its rubbish in Italy, by many bright Architects, but more particularly by the Great Palladio, who tho not imitated there, was justly rival'd in England by our Great Master Mason Inigo Jones.